Adcetris (Brentuximab Vedotin)

 Who Should Not Take Adcetris

-Do not use Adcetris if you are allergic to brentuximab vedotin or any ingredients in the medicine, if you are currently taking bleomycin (another anti-cancer medicine), or if the medication has expired or the packaging is damaged.
+Do not use Adcetris if you have had an allergic reaction to brentuximab vedotin or any of its ingredients, or if you are currently taking bleomycin.

 Medical Conditions to Discuss